All Episodes

 This is what Fed Reacts covers.

-Defender Jeffrey Williams, an associate of YSL did commit the felony.
+Defender Jeffrey Williams, an associate of YSL, did commit the felony.

-Here's what 69 axe we got.
+Here's what 6ix9ine actually got.

-This attack shifted the whole US government.
+This attack shifted the whole U.S. government.

-This guy got arrested.
+This guy got arrested for espionage, okay?

-Okay, trading secrets with the Russian John Wayne Gacy, aka the killer clown.
+Trading secrets with the Russian John Wayne Gacy, aka the killer clown, okay?

-Okay, one of the most prolific serial killers of all time.
+One of the most prolific serial killers of all time, killed 33 people.

-Zodiac Killer is a pseudonym of an unidentified serial killer who operated Northern California.
+Zodiac Killer is a pseudonym of an unidentified serial killer who operated in Northern California.

 They really get off on getting attention from the media.

-Many years, Jeffrey Epstein sexually exploited and abused dozens of minor girls at it home.
+Many years, Jeffrey Epstein sexually exploited and abused dozens of minor girls at his home.

 It was OJ working together to get Nicole killed.

-Alright, we're back.
+All right, we're back.

 What's up, guys?

-Welcome to the pod man.
+Welcome to the pod, man.

-Uh where we are doing a Fed Reacts on the Myron Gaines X channel.
+I think is this officially going to be the first episode that we've done, I think, now, where we are doing a Fed Reacts on the Myron Gaines X channel.

 I think it might be.

-So uh happy to have you guys here.
+So happy to have you guys here.

-Uh this won't be a long one, guys.
+This won't be a long one, guys.

-We got Donovan Sharp in the house.
+We got Donovan Sharp in the house tomorrow.

-He's in town right now, so we're gonna have him on with some girls.
+So we're going to have him on with some girls.

-Uh but yeah, today's episode actually comes because you guys actually requested this yesterday.
+But yeah, today's episode actually comes because you guys actually requested this yesterday.

-So um so here we are.
+So here we are.

-Um let me see here.
+Let me see here.

 Let me make sure I got all my stuff ready.

-Also, guys, follow me on my socials.
+Also, guys, follow me on all my socials.

-Myron Gaines X everywhere, Twitter, Instagram, Rumble, YouTube, all Myra Gaines X. We're making it one brand, making it nice and easy to find.
+We're making it one brand, making it nice and easy to find.

-Um the content don't change, just the way to find it is going to be easier.
+The content don't change, just the way to find it is going to be easier.

-We got um two right now comes from we got Fresh's dog says, uh Gerald was on my buddies FTOs, he watched the video and said he seemed complacent on that stop.
+We got two right now comes from, we got Fresh's Dog says, Gerald was on my buddy's FTOs.

 Damn, sorry.